 - Credits Medley: The last episode of the original 1971-1989 series, and the 2010 revival each featured one of these.
 In the latter's case, as a tribute to the closing of the Nine Network's GTV 9 studio, the closing number of the show featured a medley of the signature themes of two of Australia's best-loved chat-show hosts: Graham Kennedy ("Gee, But You're Swell") and Don Lane ("You Make it so Easy").

 - Deadpan Snarker: Announcer John Blackman was in many ways, the most underrated cast member of the show.
 Since, along with announcing the segments, and reading the prize copy, he would often give pithy, snarky commentary on whatever it was that was happening during the show.
 In fact, his deadpan delivery helped elevate many segments into comedy gold.
+This was especially prevalent during the 2021 50th Anniversary special where Blackman was shown having undergone extensive facial reconstruction surgery following cancer treatments.
+Blackman joked that thanks to the surgeries, all of the people he owed money to no longer recognized him.

 - Game Show: And HOW!
 Some have described "HHIS" as a prime-time game show with occasional comedy and music elements thrown in.
 Here are just a few of the games played over the years: